sonosole/WindowFunctions.jl/README.md

 In both digital filter design and spectral estimation, the choice of a windowing function can play an important role in determining the quality of overall results.
-The main role of the window is to damp out the effects of the Gibbs phenomenon that results from truncation of an infinite series.
+The main role of the window is to damp out the effects of the Gibbs phenomenon that resulted from truncation of an infinite series.

 ## Methods